kabo/PeerTube/aws/README.md

  - [x] Cloudformation stack to set up VPC
  - [ ] Cloudformation stack to set up security group, RDS, ElastiCache, etc.
- - [ ] Scripts to set up EKS with the PeerTube docker image
+ - [ ] Scripts to set up EKS with the PeerTube docker image OR [ECS with spot fleet](https://aws.amazon.com/blogs/compute/powering-your-amazon-ecs-clusters-with-spot-fleet/)
  - [ ] Cloudformation stack to set up CloudFront distribution

 After that I have ideas, but I'm not yet sure what's the right way forward.